go68nix/TUM-Social-App-Applying-the-Strangler-Pattern/README.md

 # TUM-Social-App-Applying-the-Strangler-Pattern
-The TUM Social App was initially developed as a monolithic application where all functionalities such as logging in, posting tweets, and following/unfollowing users were handled within a single component named ApplicationService
+The TUM Social App was initially developed as a monolithic application where all functionalities such as logging in, posting tweets, and following/unfollowing users were handled within a single component named ApplicationService.
+As the application grew in popularity, issues arose with scalability, maintenance, and load balancing due to the monolithic architecture.
+To address these challenges, the team opted to refactor the monolith into microservices using the Strangler Pattern.ce